Risks and causes of nasal and sinus cancers

 Human papilloma virus (HPV)

 HPV is a common virus affecting most people at some point in their lives.
 There are many different types of HPV.
 For most people HPV doesn’t cause any harm but for some it can cause cancer.
-Research shows that around 1 in 5 people with cancer of the nasal cavity or sinuses have HPV.
+Research shows that more than 1 in 5 people with cancer of the nasal cavity or sinuses have HPV.

 Smoking increases your risk of nasal cavity cancer.
-Cancers of the nasal cavity are quite rare, even in people who smoke, but smoking does increase your risk.
+But cancers of the nasal cavity are quite rare, even in people who smoke.

 Other possible risk factors

 Researchers have also looked into having a history of nasal and sinus problems such as nasal polyps, or being diagnosed with non Hodgkin lymphoma in the past.
-But there isn’t enough evidence yet to be sure these factors increase risk of nasal cancers.
+But there isn’t yet enough evidence to be sure these factors increase the risk of nasal cancers.

 You can view and print the quick guides for all the pages in the about nasal cancer section.

 Cancer of the nasal cavity and sinuses is rare.
 Only around 440 cases are diagnosed in the UK each year.
 Compared with around 41,600 cases of bowel cancer diagnosed each year, you can see how rare it is.